-As you can see, an appropriately sized solar power system will allow self-consumption of almost all solar energy produced and exporting very little back to the grid – This means power utilised throughout the day will be provided almost solely from the suns energy, with only the morning and evening power provided from the grid.
+As you can see, an appropriately sized solar power system will allow self-consumption of almost all solar energy produced and export very little back to the grid.
+This means power utilised throughout the day will be provided almost solely from the sun’s energy.
+Only the morning and evening power will be provided by the grid.

 You will also notice that there is still is a large peak in the evening when everybody is home and using power (think lighting, cooking, TV’s, computers, heating and cooling etc.) which could be offset by installing battery storage…

-While installing a battery storage system also will allow further energy savings, it will also increase cost of the system.
+Installing a battery storage system will allow further energy savings, but it will also increase the cost of the system.

 With battery technology evolving at a rapid pace, you may opt to install a straight grid connect system now, but opt for more efficient panels to maximise roof space for future add-ons as battery pricing falls.

 If you’re working 9-5 and home is dormant during this time, solar with self-consumption may not be possible for you.

 If you really want to utilise solar, storing the generated energy in a battery may be your best option.
 You’ll generally peak in the morning before the solar starts generating and again late in the afternoon with little usage throughout the day.

 By using battery storage, you can charge the batteries during the day and draw from them in the evening.
 Depending on your batteries, you may also have the ability to “top up” the battery on the cheaper, off-peak rates.
 This will cover your morning peak and allow the solar to provide for your evening peak.